 Announcing to your students at the beginning of the lecture that you like to pick on the student you think will be most uncomfortable isn’t funny.
 Telling your students that there is no such thing as a stupid answer and then making the brave student who raised their hand feel silly for getting the answer wrong isn’t fair.
 (Yes, he was as you correctly guessed a rugby player but that doesn’t mean speaking in a room of 150 students is easier.)

 To the lecturer who said ‘I’ll stare at whoever doesn’t maintain eye contact and make them answer’ that’s not building confidence the way you hope.
 After you said that I saw at least two quiet students sneak out and several more who didn’t return after the break.
 You justified this by saying ‘you must build confidence now before going out into the real world and working’ as if all employees are forced to speak in front of hundreds of people daily.
-Please tell me when a sales assistant or a barista or a hairdresser has to stand up in a lecture hall and speak to 150 colleagues on a regular basis.
-If you can show me that it is the case then by all means expect each and every student to do the same.
+Please tell me when a sales assistant or a barista or a hairdresser or a nurse or a police office has to stand up in a lecture hall and speak to 150 of their colleagues on a regular basis.
+If you can show me that is the case, then by all means expect each and every student to do the same.

 Most people get nervous for one reason or another.
 Some people get nervous more than most and find daily life particularly daunting.
 There are the fears of avoidable things like snakes and big spiders.
 But not everyone’s fears are so obvious or easily dodged.

 Please consider the students who found it hard to leave the safety of their student house where they were surrounded by friends.
 Please consider the student who may be caring for a sick relative and be a bit late because they had to make them lunch before they could leave for classes.
 Please consider the student who is terrified of public speaking and picked their modules so that they didn’t need to do presentations.
 Please consider that not everyone will be as comfortable in your lecture hall as you are.

 4 ounces of sugar